Your data is stored locally. You choose what leaves.

 The complete data path

-ChatGPT, Claude, WhatsApp, Messenger, Instagram, SMS, Obsidian, Calendar, Keep
+ChatGPT, Claude, WhatsApp, Messenger, Instagram, SMS, Obsidian, Calendar, Keep.

 Extension, drag-and-drop, live sync.
 All local.
 No data sent anywhere.